nandydark/vc-telegram-userbot/README.md

 /queue :- To check the current songs queue

-For giving anyone access to your bc userbot just add him in contacts.
+> _To give access to the VC userbot, just add him in contacts._

 # Deploy